AliBasicCoder/fs-pro/README.md

   plugin: [
     {
       methodName: "myMethod",
-      className: "File", // could be the name of any class in the library (File or Dir or Model or Structure)
+      className: "File", // could be the name of any class in the library (File or Dir or Shape)
       isStatic: false, // if true the method you add will be static func(...myArgs: any[]){
         // your code...